-Note: All this applies only to tables having PRETTY = 2 (see below).
+Note: This applies to the whole document for tables having PRETTY = 2 (see below).
+Otherwise, it applies to the document objects of each file records.

 JSON File Formats

 The examples we have seen so far are files that, even they can be formatted in different ways (blanks, tabs, carriage return and line feed are ignored when parsing them), respect the JSON syntax and are made of only one item (Object or Array).
 Like for XML files, they are entirely parsed and a memory representation is made used to process them.
 This implies that they are of reasonable size to avoid an out of memory condition.
 Tables based on such files are recognized by the option Pretty=2 that we did not specify above because this is the default.